blackboxsw/cloud-init/doc/rtd/development/find_issues.rst

 1. operating system distribution name and release
 2. cloud provider, platform or installer type
 3. cloud-init packaged version
-4. document any applicable user-data, configuration and commands or procedure to reproduce this problem and the unmet expectations demonstrated by the issue
+4. document applicable user-data, configuration and commands or procedure to reproduce the problem and the unmet expectations demonstrated by the issue
-5. An excerpt of /var/log/cloud-init.log in the case of tracebacks or errors or attach the gzipped logs from the command `cloud-init collect-logs`
+5. An excerpt of /var/log/cloud-init.log in the case of tracebacks or errors orw attach the gzipped logs from the command `cloud-init collect-logs`

 Documentation issues or enhancement requests need only clearly describe the problem or enhancement.